khalidrahmani/jaderp/doc/rpc.rst

 so you don't have to make any effort), but a point generally comes where you'll want to talk to the world and make some network requests.

-OpenERP Web provides two primary APIs to handle this, a low-level JSON-RPC based API communicating with the Python section of OpenERP Web (and of your addon, if you have a Python part) and a high-level API above that allowing your code to talk directly to the OpenERP server, using familiar-looking calls.
+Jad Web provides two primary APIs to handle this, a low-level JSON-RPC based API communicating with the Python section of Jad Web (and of your addon, if you have a Python part) and a high-level API above that allowing your code to talk directly to the Jad server, using familiar-looking calls.

 All networking APIs are :doc:`asynchronous </async>`.
 As a result, all